Yatin2108/Hackathon/readme.md

 In this section, we will run the E2E tests in parallel on a multiple device on Browserstack.
 Refer to `capabilities` object in `resources/conf/wdio-bstack.conf.js` file to change test capabilities for this configuration.

-- How to run the test?
+- How to run the test??

   - To run the entire test suite in parallel on a single BrowserStack device type, use the following command:
     ```sh